-This document is the draft Drinkstone Neighbourhood Plan.
-It has been prepared in accordance with the government regulations governing the preparation of such Plans and, when complete, it will become part of the Local Plan for Mid Suffolk, and the policies contained within it will be used in the determination of planning applications.
+This document is the referendum version Drinkstone Neighbourhood Plan.
+It has been prepared in accordance with the government regulations governing the preparation of such Plans and, if it passes referendum, it will become part of the Local Plan for Mid Suffolk, and the policies contained within it will be used in the determination of planning applications.
+Until the referendum is held, the Plan carries significant weight in that decision-making process.